Portrait of Ryan W. Stahl

 • Indiana University (B.A.
 2001, with distinction)

 Prior to joining Scherer Smith & Kenny LLP, Ryan was a Law Clerk for the Honorable Richard M. Clark and the Honorable Gerald M. Etchingham in the U.S. Department of Labor’s Office of Administrative Law Judges.
-His work there focused on administrative law; whistleblower proceedings under a variety of federal laws, including the Sarbanes-Oxley Act, Clean Air Act, Toxic Substances Control Act, and CERCLA; and cases brought under the Longshore and Harbor Workers’ Compensation Act.
+His work there focused on whistleblower proceedings under a variety of federal laws, including the Sarbanes-Oxley Act, Clean Air Act, Toxic Substances Control Act, and CERCLA; and cases brought under the Longshore and Harbor Workers’ Compensation Act.